jmelcr/jmelcr.github.io/projects.md

 - **MeMBrane project: Enhancing industrial bioprocesses in yeast and bacteria via membrane optimization** [MeMBrane project](https://www.membrane.org.uk/) aims at improving and creating possible new industries using cell factories and biomass.
-In collaboration with expert *in vitro* and *in vivo* research teams, I am using MD simulation experiments to describe and understand the perturbing effects of ethanol on the cell membranes, yeast membranes especially.
+As the _in silico_ "dry lab" members of the project, we use MD simulation experiments in collaboration with expert *in vitro* and *in vivo* research teams, to describe and understand the perturbing effects of ethanol on the cell membranes, yeast membranes especially, driving the strain development in the best possible direction.
 At the moment,
 I am preparing a manuscript summarizing my surprising findings that ethanol does not only affect the membrane thickness or elasticity,